Dani Osvaldo: Early career

-Osvaldo made his debut with Club Atlético Huracán in 2005.
+Osvaldo made his debut with Huracán in 2005.
 After less than a year, he was signed by Italian side Atalanta, playing three matches in the 2005–06 Serie B season.
 In 2006, Atalanta agreed to a co-ownership deal which sent the player to Lecce, another Serie B team, where Osvaldo had the opportunity to play regularly, scoring eight goals in 31 appearances with the Giallorossi.

 Atalanta subsequently regained the full player's property and sold him to Fiorentina for €4.6 million.

 On 2 March 2008, Osvaldo headed in a cross from teammate Papa Waigo to give Fiorentina a 3–2 win in stoppage time over fierce rivals Juventus.
 He was then sent off for his goal celebration with a second yellow card, after having been booked earlier in the match, when he removed his team jersey and pretended to machine gun his own fans in a similar fashion to Fiorentina legend Gabriel Batistuta's goal celebration.
 His most important goal was a spectacular overhead kick against Torino on 18 May 2008.

 Osvaldo left Fiorentina on 20 January 2009 and joined Bologna on loan for €2 million.
 At the end of season, Bologna bought him for an additional €5 million, signing a four-year contract with the club.
 On 23 August 2009, Osvaldo scored the season-opening goal for Bologna against his former club Fiorentina and earned his team a point in the draw.

 Espanyol

-On 10 January 2010, Spanish club RCD Espanyol announced that they had signed the Italo-Argentine forward on loan until June 2010, pending a medical examination.
-He made his La Liga debut when he came on as a 54th-minute substitute for Iván Alonso in the 0–2 away defeat to CA Osasuna.
+On 10 January 2010, Spanish club Espanyol announced that they had signed the Italo-Argentine forward on loan until June 2010, pending a medical examination.
+He made his La Liga debut when he came on as a 54th-minute substitute for Iván Alonso in the 0–2 away defeat to Osasuna.

 On 3 June 2010, Osvaldo's loan was extended for another season, for €500,000, weeks after the player declared his interest of staying in Spain.

 On 31 August, Osvaldo's loan deal with Espanyol was turned into a five-year deal for a fee worth €4.6 million.